Infiniti LE

 The Infiniti LE is a concept car developed by the Infiniti division of Nissan Motors and was revealed to the public at the 2012 New York Auto Show.
 The LE names comes from Luxury first and Electric second.

-An Infiniti spokesperson said the vehicle shown is a "production intent" concept and will be on the market in 2014.
+An Infiniti spokesperson said the vehicle shown is a "production intent" concept and would be on the market in 2014.
 In May 2013 the company said that it was waiting for inductive charging industry standards before launching the vehicle.